As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 |Beryl||Province Lake, Derry Hill, Hutchins Mountains|

-When it comes to finding diamonds in New Hampshire, many speculate that the White Mountains are a good location to try your luck out.
+When finding diamonds in New Hampshire, many speculate that the White Mountains are an excellent location to try your luck.
 Mt Pleasant also has some diamond findings reports as well.

 Blue beryl can be found in New Hampshire at Province Lake, the western area.
 Both blue and golden beryl specimens are also located on Melvin Hill, on the eastern flank.
 Golden beryl is also present at Breech Hill, southwest side near Warren.

-TIP: You need to know something about how gold deposits occur to understand which rocks to look for when prospecting.
+TIP: You need to know how gold deposits occur to understand which rocks to look for when prospecting.
 Check the best rocks to look for in the article below:

 5 Rocks You Need To Look For When Gold Prospecting (+ Why)